byuitechops/katana/documentation/additional-documentation/firebase/database_structure.md

 The structure of the database is simple.
 It's sole purpose is to store logs.

 The current Katana structure uses [Firestore](https://firebase.google.com/docs/firestore/), a product produced by Firebase.
-It is a cloud-hosted, NoSQL database that tracks datatypes much easier than Firebase database.
+It is a cloud-hosted, NoSQL database that handles datatypes easier than Firebase database.

 Katana uses its own [Firestore Wrapper](./firestore-wrapper.html) to handle sending information to the database.
 Refer to that if you are currently developing in Katana and would like to learn more about interfacing with Firestore.